eikek/docspell/modules/microsite/src/main/tut/doc/tools.md

 ## consumedir

-The `consumerdir` is a bash script that works in two modes:
+The `consumerdir.sh` is a bash script that works in two modes:

 - Go through all files in given directories (non recursively) and sent each to docspell.